 You may experience diarrhoea when fluid from the contents of your bowel cannot be absorbed or when your bowel contains extra fluid.
 There are several reasons why this may happen.
 For instance, you may have a tummy bug such as a virus (for example norovirus, the so-called winter vomiting bug) or food poisoning caused by bacteria such as E.coli or salmonella.
 There are parasites that can cause the symptoms of diarrhoea too, such as Giardia intestinalis.
 All of these infections are also common causes of illness when people travel abroad.

 But there are other, perhaps less obvious, things that can cause acute diarrhoea, including stress and anxiety.
-In fact some experts believe stress is the number one cause of diarrhoea, as it can affect your digestion by making food waste pass too quickly through your intestines.
+These may cause diarrhoea because they make food waste pass too quickly through your intestines (i).
 Drinking too much alcohol can also bring on a bout.

 Diarrhoea can be distressing enough in itself, but it rarely needs any medical treatment.
 However, it can lead to something potentially more serious, namely dehydration.
 This happens because diarrhoea causes a lack of fluid in the body.
 Mild dehydration is fairly common and can be easily treated by drinking plenty of fluids.
 Severe dehydration, on the other hand, is very serious and can even be fatal if left untreated.

 If you have mild dehydration, you may feel tired, dizzy, weak and have a headache; plus your mouth and tongue may feel dry and you may not pass very much urine.
 But if you become severely dehydrated, you may feel confused and your heartbeat may quicken.
 And if you don’t get immediate emergency medical help, you may fall into a coma.
 You should also seek medical help in any of the following circumstances: